C2S2-HF/L0TF/README.md

 #### __Rda__ folder contains the output RData by runing the R code in the __code__ folder.

 #### __data__ folder contains the data in the real data application in Section 4.3.

+#### AMIAS_1.0.3.tar.gz contains the source file for implementing the algorithm.
+After downloading it, you need to run the following code in R to install it.

+install.packages("Your_download_path/AMIAS_1.0.3.tar.gz", repos = NULL)